-Use on Aircrafts
+Use on Aircrafts'

-The optional wireless capabilities that may be featured in your hearing aids can be used on an aircraft as hearing aids are exempt from the rules applied to other personal electronic devices on an aircraft.
+The optional wireless capabilities that may be featured in your hearing aids can be used on an aircraft as hearing aids are exempt from the rules applied to other personal electronic instruments on an aircraft.

-International Use
+International Use\

-The optional wireless capabilities that may be featured in your hearing aids are approved to operate at a radio frequency specific to your country or region and might not be approved for use outside your country or region.
-Be aware that operation during international travel may cause interference to other electronic devices, or other electronic devices may cause interference to your hearing aids.
+Your hearing aids are approved to operate at a radio frequency that is specific to your country or region and might not be approved for use outside your country or region.
+Be aware that operation during international travel may cause interference to other electronic instruments, or other electronic instruments may cause interference to your hearing aids.